Skip to content

 How to Maximize Translation Quality:

-• Use more advanced and newer models, such as Deepseek-r1, chatgpt-o3, qwen2.5-max, etc.
+• Use more advanced and up-to-date models, such as Deepseek-r1, chatgpt-o3, qwen2.5-max, etc.

-• Select Send Complete Subtitles, Three-Step Reflection Translation is optional.
+• Select Send Complete Subtitles.
+Three-Step Reflection Translation is optional.

 image.png

-Default: Do Not Send Complete Subtitles: Prompt
+Default: Do Not Send Complete Subtitles - Prompt

-You can copy the following prompt and then replace the content in software directory/videotrans/{AI channel name}.txt to update it.
+You can copy the following prompt and replace the content in software directory/videotrans/{AI channel name}.txt to update it.

 image.png